guidoschmidt17/zio-pgcopy/README.md

+# zio-pgcopy

-# A library to do very fast bulk inserts/selects with a PostgreSQL database using ZIO 2, Netty and the PG binary wire protocol.
+A library to do very fast bulk inserts/selects with a PostgreSQL database using ZIO 2, Netty 4.1 and the PostgreSQL binary wire protocol 3.